EldadEinav/Lod-forge-/README.md

 LOD Forge is a lightweight, browser-based LOD generation tool that requires no installation, no Blender, and no server.
 Open the HTML file, drop a mesh, set your reduction ratios, and export engine-ready GLB files.

 LOD Forge targets fast iteration and quick exports — especially useful when you need to process meshes outside of a DCC pipeline.
-> *Dark sci-fi UI with real-time 3D preview, LOD comparison table, and live log output*
+> *its a Dark "sci-fi" style UI with real-time 3D preview, LOD comparison table, and live log output*

 ---